Skip to Content

 • tip 5

-We've made a lightened up version of our chicken-Alfredo bake with a recipe for Lightened-Up Chicken-Alfredo Baked Penne.
-Fewer calories but all the same love and flavor as the original.
+Looking for a lighter version of this dish?
+Try our Lightened-Up Chicken-Alfredo Baked Penne recipe.
+It has fewer calories but all the same love and flavor as the original.

 Nutrition Information